 More than 80 women from over 15 countries including Guatemala, Morocco, Peru, Brazil, Sweden, the UK, Norway and many others joined together to form one team ready to provide expert-level cleft care to children who — without it — may never have been given the brighter and healthier futures they deserve.

-For many volunteers, this was their first women’s mission.
+For many volunteers, this was their first women’s program.
 But for Moroccan surgeon Dr. Misk Meziane (right), who attended the March 2020 program, she not only left an impact on the lives she changed through surgery, but also through sharing experiences, mentorship and skills with the future surgeons of the world.

 “You have to love what you do.
 If you don’t love what you do, you are not giving the best of you,” Misk said.
 “Second important thing is to think about the patient.
 If it was someone in your family there, you have to keep that in mind, and you have to do the best for this patient.”